arthurlutz/PeerTube-Docker/README.md

 ## Run the image

-    $ docker run --publish=9000:9000 yourname/peertube
+    $ docker run --publish=80:80 yourname/peertube

-Once the server is listening, you can test it at `http://localhost:9000`.
+Once the server is listening, you can test it at `http://localhost:80`.
+You can see the administrator password in the container logs.